The world is constantly changing. From electricity to cars to television to the internet, most generations have seen at least one breakthrough.

 According to Paul Graham, innovators “live in the future.”
 They are natural early adopters and their use of technology is so that they simply build what is missing to them.

-An alternate formulation which I prefer is from Tim Urban: innovators have an accurate “reality box.”
+An alternate formulation which I like is from Tim Urban: innovators have an accurate “reality box.”
 That is, unlike most people, whose understanding of the world and what technology enable reflects the common wisdom established 10 years ago, the innovator has an accurate and up-to-date understanding of the possibilities offered by technology.
 This make it obvious to create new products around these capabilities.

 Will virtual reality turn out to be the future of shopping, or self driving cars become mainstream, or bitcoin establish itself as a the first digital currency?
 Whatever the next breakthrough will be, there’s an exiting time ahead.